HackBinghamton/hackbu-data-persistence/basics.md

 Congrats, you've just started your journey into the wonderful world of data persistence! 🚀🛰

 Now go and check out `using-files.md` to get a bit more in-depth!

+For more information on this stuff, there are plenty of web pages that talk about file I/O with python.
+[Here's a pretty good one](https://www.guru99.com/reading-and-writing-files-in-python.html#1), it is a source for some of the material in this very file!
+The python documentation is also very helpful, don't be afraid to check it out.